fourstix/Elfos-utils/README.md

 ## cmd
 **Usage:** cmd [-e] [*filename*, default = start.cmd]
 Run commands from the file *filename*, or the file start.cmd if not specified.
 The option -e will echo the commands before they are executed.

+**Note:**
-**Note:** Copying this file as an executable file named *init* in the /bin directory will cause the Elf/OS to execute the commands in the start.cmd in the root Directory when the Elf/OS boots.
+To use *cmd* as the ELf/OS init program, copy this file as an executable file named *init* in the /bin directory.
+The Elf/OS will then execute the commands contained in the start.cmd file in the root directory when the Elf/OS boots.

 STG NVR/RTC/UART and STG EPROM Utility Commands
 -----------------------------------------------